-You can always knock doors during normal working hours (8 am – 5 pm), but you’re more likely to make contact with people at night after work.
+You can always knock doors during normal working hours (8 am – 5 pm), but you’re more likely to make contact with people at night after they get home from work.

-One advantage to knocking doors during the day is that in a lot of households the wife is actually the decision maker.
-If you can catch a housewife home, you may have to come back to tie things down with the husband at night, but the decision has already been made by the time he gets home.
+One advantage to knocking doors during the day is that, in a lot of households, the wife is actually the decision maker.
+If you can catch a housewife at home, you may have to come back to tie things down with the husband at night, but the decision has already been made by the time he gets home.

 Work With Honest People

 Don’t wait around for things to get better or because they still owe you money.
 Leave.
 Leave now.
 Don’t look back.
 Trust me on this one.

 If you don’t have any sales experience going into the job, you’ll either learn how to sell really fast or you’ll go broke really fast.
 One or the other.
 Guaranteed.

 Be Who You Are

 If you’re the proverbial “Good Ole Boy,” stick with it because people just want to know that you’re real and they can trust you with their greatest investment… their home.

 When you first start selling roofs, you probably won’t sell many on your first visit (a.k.a “One Call Close”).
 It may take you going back to those prospects several times before you finally get them in the boat with you.

-If you’re acting like somebody you’re not, you’re going to confuse them because you’ll never remember what you acted like last time you were with them.
+If you’re acting like somebody you’re not, you’re going to confuse them because you’ll never remember how you acted the last time you were with them.
 It’s always better to just be yourself.